Man dies after collapsing at marathon

 A man in his 50s has died after he collapsed during the Belfast marathon on Monday.

-It happened in the early stages of the event close to Victoria Park at about five miles into the race.
+It happened at 9.55 BST in the early stages of the event at the Sydenham bypass, five miles into the race.

-The event's organisers said two ambulances were quickly at the scene to take the man to hospital.
+The event's organisers said two ambulances were quickly at the scene to take the man to the Royal Victoria Hospital.

+It's understood it was the man's first marathon, although he was a regular runner.

 Two senior members of the marathon organising team went to the hospital to offer support and condolences to the man's family.